Click plan to view in Google Maps

 to the Girard Trust.
 If passed by them the applicant

-was then granted an appointment with Colonel Montgomery
+was then granted an appointment with Col. Montgomery

 for the second phase of the examination.
 He asked each